Vale of Clwyd Railway: Conception

 The Chester and Holyhead Railway completed its main line in 1850.
 There was a considerable area of agricultural land south of the line, towards Denbigh, and a number of schemes were put forward to serve the area.
 The C&HR found itself short of funds to complete its main line, so it was left to independent promoters to put a scheme forward.

-This proved to be the Vale of Clwyd Railway, which was authorised by Parliament on 23 June 1856.
+This proved to be the Vale of Clwyd Railway, which was authorised by the Vale of Clwyd Railway Act 1856 (19 & 20 Vict. c. xlv) on 23 June 1856.
 Contracts for construction were awarded to David Davies and Thomas Savin.

 Opening

 The line was 10 mi in length, built as a single line with space on the formation for double track later.
 Construction was fairly rapid, and the line opened on 5 October 1858, for passengers and goods.
 There were four trains each way every weekday.
 The Denbigh station was a temporary structure, and the permanent building opened in December 1860.

 Stations were at Foryd, Rhuddlan, St Asaph, Trefnant and Denbigh.
 A VoCR director, Whitehall Dod, had the right to stop trains adjacent to his estate at Llannerch, a mile north of Trefnant, until December 1871 when that right expired.
 There was also a siding for a brickworks at the locality.
 The siding was extended during World War II for use in connection with an army stores depot.